ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-23-taking-a-hot-bath-in-the-dessert.md

 ![People taking a bath in the hot wather](/assets/images/IMG_1682.jpg)

-Locals and travelers come here to take a bath or wash their clothes but also dromedaries visit the spring to enjoy a warm drink.
+Locals and travelers came here to take a bath or wash their clothes.
+Dromedaries also visited the spring to enjoy a warm drink.

 ![Dromedaries next to my van](/assets/images/IMG_1669.jpg)